(5 minute read)

 Now, you see how neither of these options is a good situation to be in…

-Key takeaway: Demand from your supplier to share his stock count with you.
-If he can’t share the exact numbers, then he should at least notify you once the stock count goes below a certain number.
+Key takeaway: Demand from your wholesaler to share his inventory count with you.
+If he can’t share the exact numbers, then he should at least notify you once the inventory count goes below a certain number.

-If he has no convenient way to share the numbers, at least ask him to send a screenshot of the stock count once a day/week.
+If he has no convenient way to share the numbers, at least ask him to send a screenshot of the inventory count once a day/week.

-At first, when you are just starting out and work with the first couple of dropshipping suppliers, you won’t feel this pain.
-However, trust me, once you have a few orders every day from three or more suppliers, it will become a huge hassle to manage and you will regret not anticipating this and not taking action early on to prepare the ground for this type of operation.
+At first, when you are just starting out and work with the first couple of dropshipping wholesalers, you won’t feel this pain.
+However, trust me, once you have a few orders every day from three or more wholesalers, it will become a huge hassle to manage and you will regret not anticipating this and not taking action early on to prepare the ground for this type of operation (check our post about crucial eBay seller tools to save tons of time on operations).

 The negative effects on our business became so big that we had to find an automated solution and we regretted not doing it sooner.